rotanov/fefu-mmorpg-protocol/README.md

     blowType: <string describing attack type e.g. "CLAW", "BITE", etc>
     dealtDamage: <damage dealt>
     killed: <whether target was killed or not>

+#### Effect

+    x: <global-space x coordinate of effect center>
+    y: <global-space y coordinate of effect center>
+    radius: <visual effect radius>
+    type: <type of effect>

+## Unequip

+Unequips item with given id. `badId` is returned if there is no such item equipped on the client.

+### Request

+    action: unequip
+    id: <item's id>

+## Use

+Use an object by given id.
+In general object can be used if it is contained in the player's inventory or equipped onto player.
+Objects could also

+### Request

+    action: use
+    id: <item's id>

+Optional data for various items:

+    x: <global map space x coordinate of target point>
+    y: <global map space y coordinate of target point>
+    ammoId: <id of an ammo to use with this weapon>

+This section is to be completed.

+### Response

+    result: [ok, badId, badSlot, badAmmoId, badPos]
+    message: <text describing what's happened as a result of usage>

 # Testing